 A lot of people live in the vicoli still today: these odd roads are like small, self-contained universes.
 Walking through these places, passersby are immediately surrounded by an incredible variety of human activities.

-Strolling around in a Vicolo is an extraordinary experience that should be enjoyed at least once in life.
+Strolling in a Vicolo is an extraordinary experience that should be enjoyed at least once in life.
 All the senses are overwhelmed by an incredible mix of sounds, colors, smells and tastes.

 n Naples the word ‘crocchè’ is often used instead of ‘panzarotto’.